flindyly/Media-Hub/README.md

 Live Demo: https://flindyly.github.io/Media-Hub

-For more details on the project, see the [wiki](https://github.com/flindyly/Media-Hub/wiki).
+For more details on the project including project specifications, wireframes and technical processes, see the [wiki](https://github.com/flindyly/Media-Hub/wiki).

 ## How to run